- Registered psychologist with the Australian Health Practitioner Regulation Agency (AHPRA)

 Therapeutic modes and areas of interest

 I take a holistic approach in the sense that many presenting psychological symptoms can be conceptualized as attempts to manage psychological pain.
 Psychotherapy involves the process of identifying and understanding the internal logic (the sequence and combination of thoughts, feelings and behaviours) which is resulting in symptoms.

 I have a longstanding interest in the (negative) relationship between anxiety and creativity.
-Identifying, understanding and working through anxiety (psychological pain) often results in enhanced creativity.
+Identifying, understanding and working through anxiety (buried psychological pain) often results in enhanced creativity.